DPDK/dpdk/doc/guides/sample_app_ug/bbdev_app.rst

 a SW baseband device/s (virtual BBdev) must be created (using --vdev).

-To run the application in linux environment with the turbo_sw baseband device using the whitelisted port running on 1 encoding lcore and 1 decoding lcore issue the command:
+To run the application in linux environment with the turbo_sw baseband device using the allow option for pci device running on 1 encoding lcore and 1 decoding lcore issue the command:

 .. code-block:: console

-    $ ./<build_dir>/examples/dpdk-bbdev --vdev='baseband_turbo_sw' -w <NIC0PCIADDR> \
+    $ ./<build_dir>/examples/dpdk-bbdev --vdev='baseband_turbo_sw' -a <NIC0PCIADDR> \
     -c 0x38 --socket-mem=2,2 --file-prefix=bbdev -- -e 0x10 -d 0x20

 where, NIC0PCIADDR is the PCI address of the Rx port

-This command creates one virtual bbdev devices ``baseband_turbo_sw`` where the device gets linked to a corresponding ethernet port as whitelisted by the parameter -w.
+This command creates one virtual bbdev devices ``baseband_turbo_sw`` where the device gets linked to a corresponding ethernet port as allowed by the parameter -a.
 3 cores are allocated to the application, and assigned as:

  - core 3 is the main and used to print the stats live on screen,